yokessh/yoke/readme.md

 ### Installation

-> .phar distribution may be available in the future.

 In order to use Yoke, you need PHP 8+ installed, with openssl extension enables (default on most installs)

 The installation process is based on the global composer packages, so you need to have a working composer install with the correct binary path settings.
 [Read this tutorial ](https://akrabat.com/global-installation-of-php-tools-with-composer/)